 4. Earn your treats, then enjoy the hell out of them.
 The dogs generally just get a treat or two per day, and they have to work for them by doing tricks.
 Then they scarf them down like it’s going out of style.
 It’s kind of like me and ice cream—if I’ve had a good workout and eaten reasonably well that day, I deserve a bit of a treat.
 And oh, do I enjoy that treat.
 So much.

 5. Rest is also good.
 Despite their seemingly limitless energy, they’re also great at fully embracing rest.
-They’re great at finding a cozy spot in a sunbeam or rolling around in a warm patch of grass until it’s just perfect for sleeping.
+They’re fantastic at finding a cozy spot in a sunbeam or rolling around in a warm patch of grass until it’s just perfect for sleeping.
 And, when I let them climb up in the guest bed with me as a special treat (yes, I’m a mean old pet owner who doesn’t allow my dogs on the furniture on a regular basis), well, they might not be able to smile, but their thumping tails let me know that they’re as excited to snuggle as they were for anything else that day.

 6. Shake it off.
 Although they’re the best of friends, these two dogs have gotten into a couple of scraps with each other.
 They’ve done things to make me yell at them.
 Loudly.
 They’ve run into walls and fences and who knows what else while playing, but nothing’s ever slowed them down for long.
 They don’t hold grudges.
 They don’t sulk (much, anyway).
 They never sit around feeling sorry for themselves.
 They just move on and find the next fun thing.